Admitted Student Information

 Congratulations!
 You've earned the opportunity to study a subject you love in a location frequently described as paradise.
 The first thing you should do is celebrate!
 After that, there are a few things you can take care of immediately.
 Then, when you're ready, you can take the remaining steps toward becoming a full-fledged Panther.

 If you haven't already visited campus, then now's the time.
 Making your final enrollment decision will be a lot easier once you have a feel for the university and the Florida Tech community.
-You may schedule a Daily Visit or attend an upcoming Exploration Day or Discovery Day.
+You may schedule a campus visit or register for an admissions event anytime!

 You may think you won't qualify for need-based aid, but you won't know for sure unless you file the FAFSA.
 To be considered for need-based financial assistance, admitted students must file the FAFSA and have it sent to the university using Florida Tech's School Code: 001469.
 You may file the FAFSA any time after Oct.
 1 and we encourage you to do so as soon as possible.
 Contact the Office of Financial Aid if you require any assistance.